FauziFuzzy/anchored_sheets/README.md

 - Inspired by Material Design guidelines
 - Built on Flutter's robust animation and layout systems
 - Thanks to the Flutter community for feedback and suggestions
-- Special thanks to contributors helping improve performance and lifecycle management
+- Special thanks to contributors helping improve performance, lifecycle management, and navigation patterns

 ## 📧 Support